 What I don’t personally like is the ability to make money through it which is ultimately why I cannot join this program nor recommend it to others.

-Reasons why I can’t recommend Primerica:
+3 reasons why I can’t recommend Primerica:

-1. Making money through it recruiting others.
 I’ve looked at this information on their main website and couldn’t find anything.
 All I saw were opportunities and how great Primerica is.

 This kind of information is in my opinion “masking” what’s really going on, so I had to do further research to see just how people have businesses set up & are making money with this company.